ShrirangRekhate/LeakShield/README.md

-# ⚡ VoltGuard: Smart Voltage Protection System
+# ⚡ LeakShield: Voltage Monitoring and Protection System

 An IoT-based safety system that automatically disconnects power when voltage exceeds 15V, with real-time web monitoring and manual override capability.